GLadius314/RetailStoreManagement/README.md

-# RetailStoreManagement
+# Retail Store Management System
-A simple retail store management system made using Python
+A simple retail store management system made using Python and MySQL.